 ExpertiseI have more than 30 years' experience in journalism in the heart of the Silicon Valley.

 had nearly twice as many phone activations this holiday season as its rival

 About 44 percent of new phone activations during the holidays were Apple's iPhones, compared with Samsung's 21 percent, said mobile-app analytics firm Flurry.
 While the

 Rounding out the list of top manufacturers by activation were Huawei with 3 percent and LG, Amazon, Oppo, Xiaomi and Motorola with 2 percent each.
 The wide gap between the top two and the rest of the field underscores the long-standing domination Apple and Samsung have had over the global phone market.

-The data, derived from examining app activations throughout the week leading up to Christmas day and the start of Chanukah, comes amid an industrywide "."
+The data, derived from examining app activations throughout the week leading up to Christmas day and the start of Chanukah, comes amid an industrywide "phone fatigue."
 Consumers in mature markets, like the US and China, have been turned off by a lack of exciting features in new phones, causing more of them to stick with their current smartphones.